denoland/std/http/README.md

 Writing a middleware is the same as writing a `Handler`, except that it gets passed an additional argument, which is the rest of the chain and should be called to pass control on.
+Canonically, that parameter is called `next`.

-To write middleware in typescript, there are two core things to decide upfront:
+To write middleware in typescript, there are two things to decide upfront:

 1. Does your middleware depend on any specific context data of previous middleware?